 Inspect the vegetation for signs of recent movement.
-If you find recently-trodden paths and disturbed brush, others are around.
+If you find recently-trodden paths and disturbed brush, it means that others are around.

-Make sure the earth and coverings can be restored to its natural condition.
-Tall grass is impossible to return to its natural state and will be a dead give away.
-A bed of leaves is better.
+Make sure the earth and coverings can be restored to their natural condition.
+Tall grass is impossible to return to its natural state and will be a dead giveaway, so a site in a bed of leaves is better.

 Sandy loam is your best bet when it comes to choosing soil in which to bury your goods.
 It’s fine, easy to dig and drains pretty well.
-Avoid clay soil because it absorbs water and becomes sticky and hard in dry weather.
+Avoid clay soil because it absorbs water and becomes sticky or hard, and can even crack in dry weather.

 The seasons of your cache site are critical.
 Aside from knowing the seasonal variations of the flora, you’ll also need to play weatherman.

 Know snowfall patterns and freezing and thawing cycles because frozen ground will slow down your digging.
-If you plan on leaving you cache for several years, know the frost line and dig as far below as possible.
+If you plan on leaving you cache for several years, know the depth of the frost line and dig as far below as possible.

-If checking up on your cache annually, you could bury it at or above the line, but beware of of a phenomenon called ‘frost heave’.
+If checking up on your cache annually, you could bury it at or above the line, but beware of a phenomenon called ‘frost heave’.
 This happens when the soil expands upwards as the ice crystals form and need somewhere to expand – the path of least resistance is upwards.

 Submerging Your Cache

-There are two important things for a cache box that is to be submerged.
-It must be weighted down to prevent it from floating and it should be moored, held in place so you can find it again.
+There are two important things for a cache box that is to be submerged, besides being 100% waterproof..
+It must be weighted down to prevent it from floating and it should be moored, held in place, so you can find it again.